haiwera-silk-cd/magento-devdocs/guides/v2.1/comp-mgr/module-man/compman-main-pg.md

 *	`library` for a library&mdash;such as a shared third-party {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %}
 *	`component` for any type of component that must be installed in the Magento root directory (this is a relatively uncommon type)

-We also use `metapackage` to group components; Magento Community Edition (CE) and Magento Enterprise Edition (EE) are examples of metapackages.
+We also use `metapackage` to group 组件; Magento Community Edition (CE) and Magento Enterprise Edition (EE) are examples of metapackages.

-You can perform actions on components differently, depending on whether the component is part of a {% glossarytooltip 7490850a-0654-4ce1-83ff-d88c1d7d07fa %}metapackage{% endglossarytooltip %} or not.
+You can perform actions on 组件 differently, depending on whether the component is part of a {% glossarytooltip 7490850a-0654-4ce1-83ff-d88c1d7d07fa %}metapackage{% endglossarytooltip %} or not.

 The following sections provide details:

-*	<a href="#compman-access-types-meta">Actions available for metapackage components</a>
+*	<a href="#compman-access-types-meta">Actions available for metapackage 组件</a>
-*	<a href="#compman-access-types-non-meta">Actions available for non-metapackage components</a>
+*	<a href="#compman-access-types-non-meta">Actions available for non-metapackage 组件</a>

-<h3 id="compman-access-types-meta">Actions available for metapackage components</h3>
+<h3 id="compman-access-types-meta">Actions available for metapackage 组件</h3>
 Magento requires any component that has more than one type to be a metapackage.
 For example, we require a component that contains a module and a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} to be packaged as a metapackage.

 <div class="bs-callout bs-callout-info" id="info">
       <p>We currently do not support uninstalling a metapackage.</p>
 </div>

-The following table shows which actions are available for components that are part of a metapackage.
+The following table shows which actions are available for 组件 that are part of a metapackage.

 <table>
 	<col width="40%">